There's nothing like a campus visit to learn whether W&L is right for you.

 The optional Johnson Scholarship application is found on the W&L Writing Supplement to the Common Application.
 QuestBridge applicants are not required to submit the additional Johnson Scholarship application.Get Started »

 If you are a transfer student, an international student or a home-schooled student, please follow the application instructions for your specific background.
 If you have any questions about our application, please contact the admissions office directly.

 Use The Generals' Headquarters online portal to monitor the progress of your application, submit updates, and -- eventually -- receive your admissions decisions.
 Log in using the button below!

-All applicants to W&L, including international students, are required to submit the results of either the SAT (W&L's code is 5887) or the ACT (W&L's code is 4430).
+All applicants to W&L, including international students, are required to submit self-reported or official results of either the SAT or the ACT.
 But here's the good news:

 Our mission is to make a Washington and Lee education affordable for all admitted students:

 All First-Year applicants, including domestic, international, and undocumented students, are eligible and encouraged to apply for our university need-based grants and merit scholarships.
 Transfer students are eligible and encouraged to apply for university need-based grants.

 At Washington and Lee we will meet 100 percent of your demonstrated need entirely through grants and student employment.
 No loan will be included in meeting any part of your demonstrated need.